Start Year: 2024

 Harvard Medical School

-What are your career goals?
+What are your career plans in cardiology?

-The BEST thing is difficult to pull out because there are so many frontrunners; the incredible things about durham include the greenery (spring blooms very early and the diversity of different flowering plants ensures color throughout summer and into fall, the pines tower so tall that, together with the trees under them, two canopies form and give great depth to the forests [which are everywhere!]).
+The BEST thing is difficult to pull out because there are so many frontrunners; the incredible things about Durham include the greenery (spring blooms very early and the diversity of different flowering plants ensures color throughout summer and into fall, the pines tower so tall that, together with the trees under them, two canopies form and give great depth to the forests [which are everywhere!]).
 The people are grounded and kind, there are many places that are cozy and great for hanging out - the city is very easy to live in (no traffic, free/cheap parking, places often have in-unit laundry, etc) and is generally very affordable on a resident salary.
 The food is very good and there are tons of opportunities to shop local (farmers markets, CSA's).
-Its a lovely place.
+It's a lovely place.